Kolumnen by Dell

 The recent Madness album, Oui Oui Si Si Ja Ja Da Da, has found itself back in the charts.
 After reaching number 10 in October, the album has climbed back into the charts at number 16, due to the media exposure of their latest single, Never Knew Your Name.

-original Bad Manners members are keeping themselves busy.
+Some of the original Bad Manners members are keeping themselves busy.

 Martin Stewart is performing shows with The Skatalysts, Brian Tuitt is busy